AjinkyaP-09/AWS-Projects/Project-3/README.md

-# Deploy a sample React app using AWS Amplify
+# Deploy a React app using AWS Amplify

 ![](./images/Screenshot%202025-04-14%20172327.png)